engantung/UNITY/AngelDefense (Mobile)/ReadMe.md

 Unity version : Unity2019.4.11f1 Personal <DX11>

-For Project File

-Please noted that Switch to Android Platform and Maximize on Screen are recommended when playing in Unity

-For Android built

 GAME Hints:
 ===========

+The game is designed to play in Android-built
-The game needs many touchscreen buttons to play.
+It needs many touchscreen buttons to play.
 1. Y	: Attack
 2. X	: Change Weapon
 3. B	: Run